Azure-Samples/azure-search-power-skills/README.md

+---
+topic: sample
+languages:
+- csharp
+products:
+- azure-cognitive-services
+name: Sample skills for cognitive search
+description: This collection of custom skills can be deployed as is, or as templates to create your own.
+---

 # Azure Search Power Skills

 A collection of useful functions to be deployed as custom skills for Azure Cognitive Search .